 Chatbots and Messaging Apps Are Revolutionizing E-commerce

 As with so many things in e-commerce, the focus is on brands and businesses providing value through content and information.
-This is an exciting time for startups and growing businesses to capitalize on the consumer revolution, to create more value for their customers and to offer conversation commerce models that are fully aligned with how people actually behave online.
+It is an exciting time for startups and growing businesses to capitalize on the consumer revolution, create more value for their customers, and offer conversation commerce models that fully align with how people behave online.

 Author Bio: Anastasia Sviridenko writes and promotes content for TextMagic, a bulk SMS software provider.
 When she’s not working, you can find her riding a bike in the nearest park, or sipping on coffee.